 Pablo: The idea was long ago in my mind.
 From my first job, I got exposed to managers that had attended business schools in the US.
-They told me how good their experiences had been from both personal and professional perspective, and I learned how valuable the MBA had been for them in developing the leadership skills needed to succeed in their roles.
+They told me how good their experiences had been from both personal and professional perspectives, and I learned how valuable the MBA had been for them in developing the leadership skills needed to succeed in their roles.
 For personal reasons, I waited too long to start the journey to my full-time MBA.
-After seven years, I realized that I really wanted to make a career switch from my finance-related experience to another job where I could be exposed to both a broader range of business problems and different industries.
+After seven years, I realized that I wanted to make a career switch from my finance-related experience to another job where I could be exposed to both a broader range of business problems and different industries.
 Although it demanded a lot of time and effort, the MBA was the best choice for me to pursue that transition.

 Poonam: What are your career goals?

-Furthermore, the school has a very interesting focus on a certain type of leadership which they call Positive Leadership.
+That is not all.
+The university is starting with a new project (REAL) with the real businesses that they have been creating during the last few years.
+For incoming students, there are opportunities to work in real businesses being run by students, and this is a completely different kind of experiential learning opportunity.
+It helps you gain management skills, exposure to different types of businesses, and an opportunity to work with people from different countries.
+Furthermore, the school has a very interesting focus on a certain type of leadership, which they call Positive Leadership.
 It is something very important and unique at Ross.
-The school places a lot of emphasis in developing positive leadership skills in the students.
-The idea is that you should not only be able to manage teams and coordinate with people, but also become a leader that can inspire others.
+The school places a lot of emphasis on developing positive leadership skills in the students.
+The idea is that you should not only be able to manage teams and coordinate with people but also become a leader that can inspire others.
 It is something that I want to have in myself.

 Poonam: Looking back, when did you start preparing for your applications?
-Could you please share your application strategy, planning and preparation with our readers?
+Could you please share your application strategy, planning, and preparation with our readers?

 Pablo: The first thing is preparing for the two tests- GMAT and TOFEL.
 As a non-native English speaker, it was a long process.
 I spent close to one year preparing and taking both- TOEFL and GMAT.
-I started with the TOFEL which I think is the natural path because once you develop the verbal component, you can also use that for the GMAT.
+I started with the TOFEL, which I think is the natural path because once you develop the verbal component, you can also use that for the GMAT.
 I prepared for five months for TOFEL and probably 6 to 8 months for the GMAT.
-Being a non-native English speaker, it was very important to have enough time to prepare to get a good score, especially given the fact that the business schools are giving more and more importance to the GMAT score, and average GMAT score of every school is going up every year.
-For native speakers, business schools expect even higher score, but for non-native, plus 720 should be good enough.
+Being a non-native English speaker, it was very important to have enough time to prepare to get a good score, especially given the fact that the business schools are giving more and more importance to the GMAT score, and the average GMAT score of every school is going up every year.
+For native speakers, business schools expect even higher scores, but for non-native, plus 720 should be good enough.

 Poonam: What was the most challenging aspect of the school admissions process?
 How did you overcome that Challenger?
 What would you advise other MBA applicants who are facing similar challenges?

 Pablo: The best experience so far has been my MAP project.
-Currently, I’m working in a two-months long consulting project with a leading fintech company in China.
-I had the opportunity to visit Shanghai for one week, and I absolutely enjoyed it.
+Currently, I’m working on a two-month long consulting project with a leading fintech company in China.
+I had the opportunity to visit Shanghai for one week, and I enjoyed it.
 My team and I interviewed several departments on-site and ended up presenting our findings before the COO of the company in the same week.
-I have learned a lot about how to structure and analyze a business problem without the need of previous knowledge.
-Also, in the process, I have developed my leadership skills to help my team maintain a positive energy and to advance decisively towards an impactful set of recommendations for our client.
+I have learned a lot about how to structure and analyze a business problem without the need for previous knowledge.
+Also, in the process, I have developed my leadership skills to help my team maintain positive energy and to advance decisively towards an impactful set of recommendations for our client.

 Outside of the academic duties, I enjoyed going to the football game here in Ann Arbor.
 The energy in Ann Arbor is amazing every game day.
-People travel from all over the state to Ann Arbor, they do their tailgates with barbecue and have fun.
-Students have a special price and their own area in the stadium to attend house games.
+People travel from all over the state to Ann Arbor; they do their tailgates with barbecue and have fun.
+Students have a special price and their area in the stadium to attend house games.
 The energy there feels like being in the world cup for the people familiar with soccer.

 Poonam: Is there anything about Ross that you would like to change?

-Pablo: That’s a very hard question, because I realize how everything that happens in the program is interconnected to maximize the learning experience, and I feel that works great.
+Pablo: That’s a very hard question because I realize how everything that happens in the program is interconnected to maximize the learning experience, and I feel that works great.
 One thing I would suggest is increasing the interactions with other business schools.
 Ross is already large, but I would love to interact with people from other nearby schools as well.

-Poonam: What did you wish you had known before you started and what was a challenge?
+Poonam: What did you wish you had known before you started, and what was a challenge?
 Can you share some advice to incoming students, to help make their adjustment to b-school, specifically Ross, easier?

 Poonam: I would like to know how involved you are in the activities at Ross.
 Can you share a little about your outside of class activities?